 This may happen for bigger companies that have multiple locations or distinct departments that use their own pixels.
 And because they all fall under the same domain, they need to be included within the same group of eight configured events.

 If this is the case, your client needs to make sure that you have access to all pixels that have events configured for their domain.
-This is done within their Business Manager.
+This is done within their Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.

 They need to go to “Pixels” under “Data Sources.”